-Dutchess County has announced 2018 as The Year of the Veteran with a special emphasis on the 100th Anniversary of Dutchess County Troops heading off to fight World War I in 1918.
+In 2018, Dutchess County commemorated veterans with The Year of the Veteran to honor the 100th Anniversary of Dutchess County Troops heading off to fight World War I in 1918.

-Many activities and events will support this commemoration throughout the year and all will be listed on Dutchess Tourism’s Calendar of Events.
-A video produced by the Dutchess County Historical Society about The Year of the Veteran in Dutchess County can be seen here: https://dchsny.org/portfolio/2018/.
+Dutchess County continues to honor veterans with activities and events that support the history of our veterans throughout the year.
+Visit the Dutchess Tourism’s Calendar of Events.
+Watch the video produced by the Dutchess County Historical Society about The Year of the Veteran in Dutchess County here: https://dchsny.org/portfolio/2018/.

 S = Seasonal attraction or activity